EstatePass

 Why This Is the Correct Answer

-Reviewing contract documents and coordination drawings is the proper first step because these documents establish the legal framework and technical requirements for the project.
-They often contain specific provisions for trade coordination, priority systems, and conflict resolution procedures.
-This systematic approach ensures decisions are based on contractual obligations rather than arbitrary choices, and it protects the contractor from potential liability issues.
+Reviewing contract documents and coordination drawings is the proper first step because these documents establish the hierarchy of trades, specify coordination requirements, and may contain predetermined solutions for conflicts.
+The contract documents, including specifications and drawings, serve as the authoritative source for resolving disputes and determining which trade has priority in shared spaces.
+This systematic approach ensures decisions are based on contractual obligations rather than arbitrary choices.

 Why the Other Options Are Wrong

-Option B: Award the space to whichever trade has the earlier start date
+Option A: Award the space to whichever trade has the earlier start date

-Redesigning the entire ceiling layout is premature and costly without first checking if existing contract documents already provide a solution to the conflict.
+Redesigning the entire ceiling layout is premature and costly without first checking if the conflict is already addressed in existing documentation.
+This should only be considered after reviewing contract documents and exploring other coordination solutions.

 Memory Technique